 Roughly, I got about 10 servings of this aioli.
 Here is the nutrition for 1/10 of the full recipe:

 This recipe is mostly fat.
 No surprise, as the two main ingredients are olive oil and an egg yolk.

 The best thing about this recipe is that there are no artificial ingredients to worry about.
 The main ingredient, olive oil, while loaded with calories and fats does have some benefits when used in moderation too.
-Mainly, it’s know for its heart healthy fats.
+Mainly, it’s known for its heart-healthy fats.

 - 1 egg yolk – $0.25